-The only exceptions to this will be:

-- Where the applicant is requiring Category Two Sheltered Accommodation (flatted accommodation only). - Where the applicant has a high medical award (25 or more points) and it is unreasonable for them to remain in their current accommodation on medical grounds and/or their housing problem cannot be resolved by adapting their present home or by selling it and purchasing or renting a more suitable home. - Where the applicant is facing repossession as they are unable to pay the mortgage and there is no equity in the property.
-All avenues to remain in the property will need to have been exhausted and a possession order granted, for this exception to apply. - Applicants who have had their property repossessed or sold within the previous five years (due to their property being unaffordable) and they have been left with less than £26,000 in capital from the sale of the property. - Applicants whose name has been removed from a property as part of a separation or divorce settlement and they have less than £26,000 in capital from any financial arrangement.
+- 3.3.7.3.
+The only exceptions to this will be: - Where the applicant is requiring Independent Retirement Living Accommodation (flatted accommodation only). - Where the applicant has a high medical award (25 or more points), and it is unreasonable for them to remain in their current accommodation on medical grounds and/or their housing problem cannot be resolved by adapting their present home or by selling it and purchasing or renting a more suitable home. - Where the applicant is facing repossession as they are unable to pay the mortgage and there is no equity in the property.
+All avenues to remain in the property will need to have been exhausted and a possession order granted, for this exception to apply. - Applicants who have had their property repossessed or sold within the previous five years (due to their property being unaffordable) and they have been left with less than £26,000 in capital from the sale of the property. - Applicants whose name has been removed from a property as part of a separation or divorce settlement and they have less than £26,000 in capital from any financial arrangement. - Where the applicant is unable to reside in the property due to domestic abuse and all options to reside safely in the property have been explored.

-3.3.4 Unsuitable behaviour
+3.3.8.
+Unsuitable Behaviour

-If an applicant, or member of their household has behaved in a way that would make them unsuitable to become a social housing tenant, then they will not qualify to join the Housing Register.

-Examples of unsuitable behaviour may include, but not be limited to:

-- Applicants whose own actions, or actions of a member of their household, have led to a previous landlord taking action against their tenancy. - Applicants or members of their household, who have unspent convictions that would make them unsuitable tenants. - Applicants or members of their household, who have damaged or neglected a current or previous property. - Applicants or members of their household, who have committed domestic abuse. - Applicants or members of their household, who have used a former or current home(s) for immoral or illegal purposes. - Applicants or members of their household, who have caused nuisance, alarm, distress or annoyance to their neighbours or local community.

-Before a decision is made on whether they qualify to join the Housing Register under this criteria, applicants will be contacted and advised to provide further information in relation to this unsuitable behaviour and details of any mitigating circumstances.
-Applicants will be given eight weeks to provide this information and it is their responsibility to provide this.
-If no information is provided by the applicant, then a decision will be made based on the information (however limited) that we have.

-Applicants who do not qualify to join the Housing Register under this criteria will be written to and advised what they need to do to enable them to qualify to join the Housing Register in the future.
+- 3.3.8.1.
+If an applicant, or member of their household has behaved in a way that would make them unsuitable to become a social housing tenant, then they will not qualify to join the Housing Register. - 3.3.8.2.
+Examples of unsuitable behaviour may include, but not be limited to: - Applicants whose own actions, or actions of a member of their household, have led to a previous landlord taking action against their tenancy. - Applicants or members of their household, who have unspent convictions that would make them unsuitable tenants. - Applicants or members of their household, who have damaged or neglected a current or previous property. - Applicants or members of their household, who have committed domestic abuse. - Applicants or members of their household, who have used a former or current home(s) for immoral or illegal purposes. - Applicants or members of their household, who have caused nuisance, alarm, distress or annoyance to their neighbours or local community. - 3.3.8.3.
+Before a decision is made on whether they qualify to join the Housing Register under these criteria, applicants will be contacted and advised to provide further information in relation to this unsuitable behaviour and details of any mitigating circumstances.
+Applicants will be given eight weeks to provide this information, and it is their responsibility to provide this.
+If no information is provided by the applicant, then a decision will be made based on the information (however limited) that we have. - 3.3.8.4.
+Applicants who do not qualify to join the Housing Register under these criteria will be written to and advised what they need to do to enable them to qualify to join the Housing Register in the future.

+3.3.8.5.
 To qualify to join the Housing Register, applicants will need to demonstrate that they have taken steps to address their behaviour and would now make a suitable tenant.
 Prior to any offer being made, further checks will be made to ascertain that there have been no further incidents of unsuitable behaviour.

-3.3.5 Rent arrears and housing related debt
+3.3.9.
+Rent Arrears and Housing Related Debt.